 Top things to see and do in Turin

 Many are the themed itineraries you can follow in Turin.
-Monumental, lively and proud, Turin is multifaceted.
-History buffs can follow what I like to call the “royal itinerary”, exploring palaces and buildings linked to the former Italian royal family, the Savoy dynasty, while the lovers of esoteric will easily get caught up in the mysterious crossing between white and black magic.
+Monumental, lively, and proud, Turin is multifaceted and one of the favorite girls’ trip destinations in Europe.
+History buffs can follow what I like to call the “royal itinerary”, exploring palaces and buildings linked to the former Italian royal family, the Savoy dynasty, while the lovers of the esoteric will easily get caught up in the mysterious crossing between white and black magic.

-The great choice of both indoor and outdoor activities and places to see in Turin makes it a perfect destination to visit in every season.
+The great choice of indoor and outdoor activities and places to see in Turin make it a perfect destination to visit every season.
 Whether you want to know what to see in Turin in one day or you are planning to stay for longer, our guide will help you plan a perfect trip.

 The huge complex of the Musei Reali di Torino includes the Palazzo Reale itself, the Royal Gardens, the Library, the Savoy Gallery, an impressive collection of paintings that includes masterpieces of Beato Angelico, Filippino Lippi, van Dyck, and Rubens, the Armeria Reale (Royal Armory), one of the world’s largest collection of weapons from pre-historic times to WWII, and the Ancient Museum and Roman Theater underground.